One of the main reasons I started writing about money was to share the many mistakes I have made in my ongoing journey to wealth.

 I could have been very close to early retirement now had I purchased my first house in 2002 and another couple in the years preceding the boom times of 2004-2007.

-Unfortunately, it wasn’t until 2007 that I began to get interested again (here are some of the books that piqued my interest).
+Unfortunately, it wasn’t until 2007 that I became interested again (here are some of the books that piqued my interest).

 By this time, I was living in Sydney, earning $45,000 per year working in the head office of a large travel company.

-The world was in the midst of an enormous bouncy credit bubble, property prices were rising faster than ever before.
+The world was amid an enormous bouncy credit bubble; property prices were rising faster than ever before.

-Developers all over the world were accessing easy credit to build over-inflated homes for people who had never been so rich in their lives.
+Developers worldwide were accessing easy credit to build overinflated homes for people who had never been so rich.

 I began reading anything I could find on the topic.

-In those crazy days, there were many ‘property education’ services charging thousands for access to their ‘knowledge’.
+In those crazy days, many ‘property education’ services charged thousands for access to their ‘knowledge’.

-I reasoned that book purchases were education costs – a couple of hundred on some perspective-altering books seemed a solid investment.
+I reasoned that book purchases were education costs—a couple of hundred dollars on some perspective-altering books seemed like a solid investment.

-One of the most common themes I read about was Analysis Paralysis – the act of overthinking something so heavily that you never take action.
+One of the most common themes I read about was Analysis Paralysis, the act of overthinking something so much that one never takes action.

-The opportunity to take action came when my parents were considering selling a non-performing rental unit.
+The opportunity to take action came when my parents considered selling a non-performing rental unit.

 With ownership split between 3, the monetary risk was lower, and they would be helping their children to become property owners.

-Through one of his contacts, Dad found a new tenant willing to pay market rent of $230 per week for a gross yield of 6.6%.
+Through one of his contacts, Dad found a new tenant willing to pay the market rent of $230 per week, which yielded a gross yield of 6.6%.

-I was so desperate to buy a property that I didn’t fully consider the numbers.
+I was so desperate to buy a property that I didn’t consider the numbers.

-With interest rates around 7% at the time, the property was negatively geared from the outset.
+With interest rates around 7%, the property was negatively geared from the outset.

-There was some relief in my tax bill, and I earnt a decent income with a lot of disposable cash, so we considered the required top-up (around $200 per month) as forced savings.
+My tax bill provided some relief, and I earn a decent income with a lot of disposable cash, so we considered the required top-up (around $200 per month) as forced savings.

 Still, it’s not something I would recommend to someone buying their first property.